daronphang/programming-resources/networking/security/firewall.md

 ### NAT Protection

-1. Protects the identity of network and doesn't show internal IP addresses to the internet.
+1. Protects the identity of network and doesn't show internal IP addresses to the internet
-2. Requires every incoming packet of information to have been asked for by a device.
+2. Requires every incoming packet of information to have been asked for by a device
-3. Can use whitelisting to block unauthorized outgoing traffic i.e. if have malware, can prevent from communicating with device.
+3. Can use whitelisting to block unauthorized outgoing traffic i.e. if have malware, can prevent from communicating with device

 ### How NAT firewall works